Tomojit1/Centroid-encoder/GPU/README.md

 Notes:
-1. Two datasets: USPS and MNIST are given with the package.
+1. The USPS file is given with the package.
+2. The data file is a pickle object which is zipped.
+No need to unzip as the code will take care of it.
 2. 'CEVisualizer.py' requires command line argument.
 3. The script runs with default dataset 'USPS' when no argument is passed.

 How to run the code:
 1. Download the code.
 2. Make sure all the requirements are satisfied.
-3. Run the script with default mode: From command like: python CEVisualizer.py
+3. Run the script with default mode: Run the command from command line: python CEVisualizer.py
-4. Run the script with argument: From command like: python CEVisualizer.py MNIST
+4. Run the script with argument: Run the following command from command line: python CEVisualizer.py MNIST
-5. To run the script from ipython us the commands:
+5. To run the script from ipython run the commands:
 	a. run CEVisualizer.py <= default mode
 	b. run CEVisualizer.py MNIST <= with argument